 To obtain your tailored quotation, please complete our digtial onboarding process.

-Business insurance is a useful risk management for businesses of all sizes to transfer unexpected and costly events from their balance sheet.
+Business insurance is a useful risk management for companies of all sizes to transfer unexpected and costly events from their balance sheet.

 The exposure to risks as a startup might appear smaller compared with large corporates, but an unfortunate accident can spell the end for a startup business.
 Losing valuable assets or third parties taking seeking damages against the company can bring unmanageable costs, before the business really has a chance.
 If you require insurance for your software company please follow the link.